shundev/shun2cc/README.md

 4. Open a file & Set breakpoints
 5. Launch debugger (F5)

-If you want to see the whole compile process, set a breakpoint on the head of `main` function.
+If you want to see the whole compile process, set a breakpoint on the first line inside `main` function.